 So why not just fire these difficult employees?
 It seems like the logical answer.
 And sometimes it may be your only option.
 But more often, it’s a shortsighted approach.
 Why?
 For several important reasons:

-- Even the most difficult workers can often be turned around with some patience and the right approach.
-By firing, you could deprive yourself and the organization of someone with a lot of potential.
+- Even the most difficult workers can often change with some patience and the right approach.
+By firing, you could deprive yourself and the organization of someone with much potential.
 And often, these difficult people are bright, talented, and capable.

 - You also have to consider the time and cost of recruiting, hiring, and training a replacement.
-In the long run, it’s usually more cost-effective to spend the time trying to turn a problem employee around.
+It’s usually more cost-effective to spend the time trying to turn a problem employee around in the long run.

 - There’s also the cost of unemployment compensation benefits to take into account—or worse, the cost of fighting a discrimination or wrongful termination lawsuit.

-That first step is putting your own feelings and actions under the microscope.
+That first step is putting your feelings and actions under the microscope.

 - Begin by honestly examining your feelings about a difficult employee.